0xAX/linux-insides/SyncPrim/linux-sync-4.md

 };
 ```

-structure from the [include/linux/mutex.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/mutex.h) header file and will sleep.
+structure from the [include/linux/mutex.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/mutex.h) header file and will be sleep.
 Before we will consider [API](https://en.wikipedia.org/wiki/Application_programming_interface) which is provided by the Linux kernel for manipulation with `mutexes`, let's consider the `mutex_waiter` structure.
-If you have read the [previous part](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/SyncPrim/sync-3.html) of this chapter, you may notice that the `mutex_waiter` structure is similar to the `semaphore_waiter` structure from the [kernel/locking/semaphore.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/kernel/locking/semaphore.c) source code file:
+If you have read the [previous part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/linux-sync-3.html) of this chapter, you may notice that the `mutex_waiter` structure is similar to the `semaphore_waiter` structure from the [kernel/locking/semaphore.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/kernel/locking/semaphore.c) source code file:

 ```C
 struct semaphore_waiter {